The 10 Best Places to Travel Alone as a Woman

 If instead of having your Eat, Pray, Love moment, you’re actually having an Under the Tuscan Sun experience, pack your bags and venture to the Tuscan region of Italy.
 As travel agent Kimberly Hart notes, this part of the world doesn’t just offer beauty—and ahem, wine—but an escape that gives you ample time to think and unwind.
 When Hart made her way here for a getaway, she was able to book a stay at Cortona, which you will recognize from the film, and take easy bus rides to nearby wineries and small villages to sip and see. ” I felt completely comfortable in these small towns walking around by myself as they were easy to navigate and people were welcoming, friendly and helpful.
 It was nice to return to a home base each day as well.
 There was plenty of shopping, eating and wine tasting in the small towns, and it was a leisurely trip where I could really soak up the culture,” she shares.
 “The advantage of being on a tour was that I had the option to explore with other people during our free time if that was preferred or I could venture on my own.”
-Brush up on these essential Italian phrases before you go.
+These are the 15 most visited cities around the world.

 When you first consider the ombre waters of the Aegean Sea, you might feel swept away in the romance of such a transfixing oasis.
 But before you start whipping out those heart-shaped glasses and dream of a honeymoon, Kiersten Likkel from Cruise Specialists actually recommends a solo trip to Greece.
 Specifically, Mykonos, which is known for a livelier nightlife scene with the same Instagram-worthy beaches.
 And Likkel should know, considering she’s been to more than 70 countries before the age of 30.
 In addition to views and local wine worth sipping as you dance under the stars, Likkel recommends feasting on local Greek food—especially fresh-caught fish!—for a getaway you won’t forget.
 Just make sure you’re wary of your purse, as pick-pocketing is common.